If you love the Dollar Tree as much as I do then you’ve probably seen them.

 I keep most of my daughter’s products on top of my nightstand.

-If you read my post on “how I organize my baby’s clothes” then you know that we do not have a nursery room.
-We’re in a one bedroom apartment, so her crib, clothes, and everyday products are in our bedroom.
+If you read my post on “how I organize my baby’s clothes” then you may remember that we are in a one-bedroom apartment, so her crib, clothes, and everyday products are all in our bedroom.

-The only dollar tree container on the nightstand is the small long narrow basket behind the wipes warmer.
-There I keep her hairbrush, nail scissors, nail file, q tips and alcohol wipes for when the changing pad needs some disinfecting.
+The only Dollar Tree container on the nightstand is the small long narrow basket behind the wipes warmer.
+There I keep her hairbrush and a few other random items.

 6. My Sunglasses